dominodatalab/domino-blueprints/advanced-credential-propagation/irsa/tutorial.md

 ### Bringing it all together

 We shall emulate the entire process in a vanilla EKS cluster (with no `domsed` installed).

-Furthermore, make sure you configure the trust policy of a Target AWS role in a Target AWS Account where you are assuming the Role.
-Also add the OIDC provider associated with the EKS cluster into the Target AWS Account as an Identity Provider.
-We shall refer to these variables as the
+First, add the OIDC provider associated with the EKS cluster into the Target AWS Account as an Identity Provider.
+Next, configure the trust policy of a Target AWS role in a Target AWS Account where you are assuming the Role.

+We shall refer to the following variables
 - `<TARGET_AWS_ACCOUNT>`
 - `<TARGET_AWS_ROLE>`
 - `<REGION_OF_TARGET_AWS_ACCOUNT>`
+- `<SOURCE_EKS_ACCOUNT_OIDC_ID>`

 1. Create a Service Account below in the EKS cluster